What is sustainable travel and why is it important? Why should an average traveler be concerned about it?

 If we plan our own trip, we have all the control over where we go and what we do.
-Yet, we also have all the burden to plan our precious time effectively.
+Yet, we also have the burden to plan our precious time effectively.

 The number of travel trips and the amount of information we get today is overwhelming.
-We have many “to do” things on our busy schedule before we can actually go on a trip.
+We have many “to do” things on our busy schedules before we can actually go on a trip.
 Thus, it is very likely there is not much time left to explore sustainable travel products.

 Still, it is more about our routines and less about time.
-We can actually do more sustainable travel choices without much of an extra effort.
+We can actually do more sustainable travel choices without much of extra effort.
 Just follow all the other tips below.

 There is a myriad of conveniences of giving away your travel planning to a professional travel planner or to a travel agency.